 Figure 6.20.3.1-1: UE data collection over UP

 0. UE collects the data based related configuration procedure defined by RAN.
-The data collection can be triggered by AF, NF within core network, or RAN.
+The data collection can be triggered by AF, NF within core network, RAN or UE.

-Editor's note: Details on the data collection triggering is FFS, which may take the data collection configuration solution decided by RAN into consideration.
+NOTE: Details on the data collection triggering is based on which entities triggers the data collection, which may take the data collection configuration solution decided by RAN into consideration.
+The details on the data collection triggering is not covered by this solution.